Chapter 3: Communication

 Surfacing Risks

-fixed today?"
+get that fixed today?"

 "We have three people working on the same area.
-Should we coordinate
+Should we

-to avoid conflicts?"
+coordinate to avoid conflicts?"

 Key Takeaways

-1. Bottom-line first: lead with the conclusion, provide context only if asked
+1. Bottom-line first.
+Lead with the conclusion, provide context only if asked

-3. Surface blockers explicitly: the most important part of standup
+3. Surface blockers explicitly.
+The most important part of standup

-5. Listen actively: the conversation matters, not just your update
+5. Listen actively.
+The conversation matters, not just your update

-7. Camera on for virtual standups: nonverbal communication matters
+7. Camera on for virtual standups.
+Nonverbal communication matters

-8. Don't hide problems: honesty enables help
+8. Do not hide problems.
+Honesty enables help

 Practice Exercises